Vladislav Surkov: Influence outside Russia

 Surkov's political style has drawn attention outside Russia.
 In 2011, Peter Pomerantsev described him in the London Review of Books as central to a system of "ceaseless shape-shifting" designed to confuse and weaken opposition.
 In the 2016 BBC documentary HyperNormalisation, filmmaker Adam Curtis argued that Surkov's blend of politics and theatre offered a model later mirrored in the rise of Donald Trump.
 Around the same time, journalist Ned Resnikoff likewise highlighted the "phantasmagoric" nature of Surkov's techniques.

 In 2019, Surkov himself declared that "Russia is playing with the West's minds", adding that "they don't know how to deal with their own changed consciousness".
 The same year, Japanese scholar Sanshiro Hosaka analyzed leaked emails in a study of Surkov's "political technology" and its role in the war in Donbas.

 In a 2021 interview with the Financial Times, journalist Henry Foy described Surkov as "a founding father of Putinism", crediting him with stage-managing the 2014 annexation of Crimea and Russia's involvement in eastern Ukraine.
 Surkov said he was "proud that I was part of the reconquest [of Ukraine]" and compared Putin with Octavian.
 He also argued that "an overdose of freedom is lethal to a state".

 Most people need their heads to be filled with thoughts.
-You are not going to feed people with some highly intellectual discourse...
+You are not going to feed people with some highly intellectual discourse ...
 Generally most people consume very simple-meaning beliefs.
 This is normal.
 There is haute cuisine, and there is McDonald's.
 Everyone takes advantage of such people all over the world.

-Surkov appeared as the inspiration for the fictional character Vadim Baranov in the 2022 French novel The Wizard of the Kremlin by Giuliano da Empoli.
+Surkov was the inspiration for the fictional character Vadim Baranov in the 2022 French novel The Wizard of the Kremlin by Giuliano da Empoli; the character was played by Paul Dano in the 2025 film adaptation.

 Personal life

 Surkov has married twice.
 His first marriage, to Yulia Petrovna Vishnevskaya (Юлия Петровна Вишневская, née Lukoyanova, Лукоянова) in 1987, ended in divorce in 1996.
 In his second marriage, Surkov married Natalya Dubovitskaya (Наталия Дубовицкая), his secretary when he was an executive at the Menatep bank, in a civil ceremony in 2004.

-Surkov has four children: Artyom (Артём; born 1987), the biological child of Yulia he adopted during his first marriage; and Roman (Роман; born 2001), Maria (Мария; born 2003), and Timur (Тимур; born 2010), biological children of himself and Natalya.